PEO ACWA Introduction

 Static Detonation Chamber

-Static Detonation Chamber technology was selected to augment the neutralization process to destroy the entire mustard stockpile in Kentucky, many of which have been found unsuited for processing through the main plant.
-Static Detonation Chamber units were also selected to augment the main plant in destroying containerized, drained rocket warheads and overpacked munitions from the stockpile.
+Static Detonation Chamber, or SDC, technology was selected to augment the neutralization process to destroy the entire mustard stockpile in Kentucky, much of which was unsuitable for destruction in the main plant.
+SDC units were also selected to augment the main plant in destroying containerized, drained and undrained rocket warheads, rockets unsuitable for destruction in the main plant and overpacked munitions from the stockpile.
+The SDC units are destroying containerized, drained agent-contaminated rocket warheads, considered secondary waste, during the plant’s closure stage.

 What are Explosive Destruction Technologies, and how do they relate to chemical weapons destruction?

 In Kentucky, SDC technology was selected to destroy all of the mustard projectiles, as well as two 3-gallon Department of Transportation bottles containing mustard agent.
-Static Detonation Chamber units were also selected to process containerized, drained rocket warheads and overpacked munitions from the stockpile to augment main plant destruction in Kentucky.
+SDC units were also selected to process containerized, drained rocket warheads and overpacked munitions from the stockpile to augment main plant destruction in Kentucky.

 Are the plants safe?